 | Functionality | 30 | 5 | 4 | 4 | Depth of maintenance and space management functions |

-| Integration capability | 25 | 4 | 4 | 3 | APIs, SAP/IFC connection, middleware support |
+| Integration Capability | 25 | 4 | 4 | 3 | APIs, SAP/IFC connection, middleware support |

-| Data Security & Compliance | 15 | 4 | 5 | 4 | encryption, Roles, Audit Logs |
+| Data security & compliance | 15 | 4 | 5 | 4 | encryption, roles, audit logs |

-| Costs (License + In this sense, the management of energy and) | 15 | 3 | 3 | 5 | Total Cost of Ownership Forecast |
+| Costs (license + Implementation) | 15 | 3 | 3 | 5 | Total Cost of Ownership Forecast |

 | References & Support | 15 | 4 | 3 | 3 | Availability of reference projects with comparable setup |

-| Weighted score sum (higher = better, Max = 500) | 100 | 415 | 385 | 375 | Calculation: Score * Weight (Sums) |
+| Weighted score (higher = better, Max = 500) | 100 | 415 | 385 | 375 | Calculation: Score * Weight (Sum) |

 Takeaway: Structure the RFP and demo around reproducible scenarios; a contractually obligated pilot + API access are often the most reliable way to eliminate technical risks before signing the contract.